garylirocks/quickrefs/datadog.markdown

 ### Trace retention

 - **The Intelligent Retention Filter**
+  - Always on
-  - Retains spans for every environment, service, operation, and resource for different latency distributions.
+  - Retains a subset of spans for every environment, service, operation, and resource for different latency distributions
-- Default retention filters:
+- **Default retention filters**:
   - Synthetics Default: `@_dd.origin:(synthetics OR synthetics-browser)`
   - Error Default: `status:error`
-- Custom filters:
+- **Custom filters**:
   - Based on span attributes or tag filters
   - Query could be targeting: Trace root spans, Service entry spans, or all spans
   - Then you define: